-6. Healthcare
+6. Healthcare Tasks

-Services that the NHS is required to provide - and not to be purchased through a direct payment:
+Services that the NHS is required to provide are not to be provided through a direct payment:

 - nursing care;

-- physiotherapy, dressings;
+- · physiotherapy, dressings;

 - medication;

 - operations;

 - support while in hospital (see also 9.
 Hospital stays)

 - transport to access appointments or equipment/ resources, dental treatment or prescriptions).